 Welcome to the ESE Fieldwork Safety Webpage

-College procedures, College guidelines for best practice and College downloadable forms on many aspects of safety for offsite working have been brought together at the Imperial College Safety Website.
-Fieldwork, which many of you engage in, is one type of offsite work which requires planning, safety management together with a specific fieldwork risk assessment approval process, as described here.
+College procedures, College guidelines for best practice and College downloadable forms on many aspects of safety for offsite working have been brought together at the Imperial College Safety Department Offsite Working Website.

-The purpose of this page is to give more detailed and helpful guidance (below) on current best practice for fieldwork safety management, as operated in the ESE Department.
-First, in the list below, we provide the most useful links starting with the fieldwork risk assessment form, FW1.
-We hope you find the Fieldwork Flowchart especially useful as there are many possible types of fieldwork activities requiring an FW1 e.g. research, teaching etc.
+Below, we provide the most useful links starting with the fieldwork risk assessment form, FW1.
+For those unfamiliar with the FW1 process, we hope you find the Fieldwork Flowchart (PPT), especially useful as there are many possible types of fieldwork activities requiring an FW1 e.g. research, teaching etc.

-The Principle Investigator (PI) will oversee the planning and completing of the FW1 for such research trips, while the FW1 on taught field classes which often includes many U/G students, is overseen by the Person in Charge (PIC) or the PI who will be the appointed trip leader.
+The Principal Investigator (PI) will oversee the planning and completing of the FW1 for such research trips, while the FW1 on taught field classes, which often include many UG students, is overseen by the Person in Charge (PIC) or the PI who will be the appointed trip leader.
 Also included in the links below are reminders of emergency procedures to download and take with you in the field.

 In extreme cases, a bloodcare service that provides clean supplies of blood to its members, anywhere in the world, is used by certain ESE staff doing remote fieldwork.

-When planning to undertake fieldwork, whether U/G student, P/G student, Post-doc or Staff, links specifically relevant for you have been provided here on the web.
-The guidance is designed especially to help you manage your safety and in the case of staff, the safety of others that may be under your supervision while acting as the Person in Charge (PIC) i.e. the fieldtrip Leader.
+When planning to undertake fieldwork, whether UG student, PG student, Post-doc or Staff, links specifically relevant for you have been provided here on the web.
+The guidance is designed specially to help you manage your safety and in the case of staff, the safety of others that may be under your supervision while acting as the PIC i.e. the fieldtrip Leader.
 The downloadable Risk Assessment Form FW1 provides one document where all relevant planning information for high quality risk management can be brought together.
-Several examples of recent completed FW1 forms can be downloaded using the links to the right.
+The fieldwork safety officer may be able to provide a recent FW1 example.

 All students and staff on fieldwork are considered to be offsite workers with associated responsibilities for safety.
-Contact details for all offsite workersare required on form FW1 Form (Dec 2015).
+Contact details for all offsite workers participating in the trip are required on the FW1 form.
 Next of Kin details are required to be available to the PI or Field Trip leader.
 Whether staff or student, please familiarise yourselves with the ESE department policy information which sets out how we share responsibilities between staff and students.
-Then use the links for what to do in your own particular circumstances.
+Then use the links for what to do in your own circumstances.

 Overview of ESE Departmental Fieldwork Safety Policy